TWUOnline/multi-access/pages/05.teach/02.multi-access/default.md

 This approach provides a structure for active listening during class–notetakers don’t participate in the discussion but try to capture all of it they can, while the rest of the students can focus on participating in discussion without having to worry about taking notes–and might be particularly valuable in a classroom where it is hard to hear some students, especially if the notetakers are scattered throughout the socially distanced classroom..

+Here's an example of a google doc: [HyFlex Course Design Examples](http://tiny.cc/HyFlex-examples) by Kevin Kelly from San Francisco State University.

 [/ui-accordion-item]
 [ui-accordion-item title="Group Work"]